sapcc/swift-drive-autopilot/README.md

 4. Mounts of managed devices disappear unexpectedly.
 The offending device will be marked as unhealthy (see previous point).

-5. After a failure of one of the active disks, an operator locates a spare disk and changes its `swift-id` to that of the failed disk.
+5. After a failure of one of the active disks, an operator removes the failed disk, locates a spare disk and changes its `swift-id` to that of the failed disk.
 The autopilot will mount the new disk in the place of the old one.

 Internally, events are collected by *collector* threads, and handled by the single *converger* thread.